pratikisc/ISCSalesOps/SFDC Case Bookings/002 CaseAttributes.md

 ---
-title: Dimensional Table for Booked used for reporting and grouping (Booked)
+title: Dimensional Table for Booked Cases used for reporting and grouping (Booked)
 description: View for getting the connection between grouped cases metrics to the relevant opportunity.
 Renewals and Amendment cases are included in the grouping.
 Status: Interim View
 ---